ktakekoshi/COVID-MP-PCR/README.md

 -  A vacuum form mold to create the impression of the well array in the thermoformed sheet.
 - A bar code reader and X-Y robotic transfer / dispensing system to aliquot patient specimens into recorded wells.
 - At least three water baths at different temperatures – denaturation, annealing, and extension – with additional water baths if needed (e.g. reverse transcription, final elongation).
-- A device to read the results.
+- A fluorescent reader device to read the results.

 ## The provisional procedure envisions the following process: